nokia/TPMCourse/docs/objects.md

 Locality is a complex topic but knowing that the TPM might refuse certain operations on PCRs and this is the reason why will help in understanding some errors.
 Locality is described earlier in this tutorial and normally we don't worry about it.

-# Exercises

-1. Explore what algorithms your TPM supports
-2. What permanent objects are stored in the TPM?
-3. What are these permanent objects?